The Top 10 Programs for Facility Maintenance Training

 Participants also learn how top facility managers solve problems, deal with crises, and handle complaints.
 Another interesting point that the course covers is how to decrease stress levels while running a facility more efficiently.

-Price: The 2-day course costs $399 per individual but the institution offers group discounts.
+Price: $399 per individual for 2 days, but the institution offers group discounts.

 If you are committed to your professional development and to the overall growth of the facilities maintenance profession, investing in knowledge will help you achieve your goals.